Frequently Asked Questions.

 Advanced: You have been riding off road for years.
 You want to make the most of all your trail riding experience to enjoy the trails on offer here and you want a proper challenge.
 We will concentrate on more technical trails and challenging climbs and descents and keep to a higher overall pace.

 The categories are not in place to judge your riding skill or bragging rights, they are experience grades, not skill grades as such.
-We have put them in place so that you get the most out of your time with us, and so that you get to ride in a group with a similar level of experience.
 If you're still not sure which days are right for you, speak to us and we'll figure it out. :)

 How long do the rides last?